 Portofino, a half-moon-shaped seaside village with pastel-colored houses, waterfront restaurants, and crystalline water, is a paradise for honeymooners.
 Located on the Italian Riviera, sentimental Portofino has a 16th-century castle, a tiny Romanesque-style church, and panoramic views of the Ligurian Sea to die for.
 Walk hand-and-hand along a scenic path through a pine forest out to the lighthouse on the point.
 You may also want to look into the other romantic Italian Riviera villages of Camogli and Portovenere.

-Sicily's top travel destination since it became part of the European Grand Tour in the 19th century, chic Taormina is perched on the side of Monte Tauro, and offers spectacular views of the coastline and Mt.
+Sicily's top travel destination since it became part of the European Grand Tour in the 19th century, chic Taormina is perched on the side of Monte Tauro and offers spectacular views of the coastline and Mt.
 Etna (one of only three active volcanoes in Italy).
 It boasts excellent beaches of clean, clear waters, a medieval quarter, castle ruins, and an ancient Greek theater used for outdoor summer performances.